TIPS TO ACHIEVE THE PERFECT BURNING WOODEN WICK CANDLE

 Yes we do!
 If you have any questions about shipping and don’t see your location on our website, email us directly, we’ll make sure your order is processed and sent right to your door!

 Tips for storing your candle

 The candle soy wax and fragrance oils we use in our candles are sensitive to both temperature and light.
 Be sure your candle is in a cool, dry place away from direct sunlight.
 Direct sunlight or bright lighting may discolour your candle.
-If your candle discolours, it will not effect the burn time or the scent.
+If your candle discolours, it will not affect the burn time or the scent.

-Since our candles are made with soy way, they can be sensitive to heat, it’s best to store them between 50ºF and 85ºF.
+Because our candles are made with soy way, they can be sensitive to heat, it’s best to store them between 50ºF and 85ºF.
 And be sure not to leave our candles in your car for an extended period of time on hot days as they may melt or discolour.
 If your candle has been exposed to the cold, this may cause the wax to shrink and crack.
-This will not effect the candles burn time or scent.
+This will not affect the candles burn time or scent.
 Allow the candle to return to room temperature for a minimum of 2 hours before burning for best results.

 How long can I expect my candle to last?